rb2/opencart-seopro/README.md

 - Q: why not include this SQL query in OCMOD istaller?
 - A: because installer will fail if you have used (or tried to use) SeoPro.
-    And we can't said something like "juste delete this column if you want an automated install", because you migt have lot of products edited and `main_category` used i your setup.
+    And we can't said something like "just delete this column if you want an automated install", because you migt have lot of products edited and `main_category` used i your setup.